+The Tanzanian pattern is also partly explained by the fact that Tanzania's participation rate represents participation recorded over a seven-day period, whereas for other countries only one or two days of activities were recorded for each person.
+Increasing the number of days increases the chances of a person undertaking a particular activity.
+A proxy one-day participation rate for Tanzania can be obtained by treating each person-day as a separate observation.
+This yields a female participation rate of 83 per cent in SNA activities and 94 per cent for extended SNA.
+The pattern thus arrived at is closer to that for other countries.
+The proxy one-day participation rates for men are 82 per cent for SNA activities and 58 per cent for extended SNA.
+Non-SNA activities for men thus show the sharpest fall with the shift to the one-day proxy, suggesting uneven participation in these activities by men over the course of a week.

 Tanzania has by far the highest female rates of participation in SNA work, followed by India.
-The Tanzanian pattern is partly explained by the fact that Tanzania's participation rate represents participation recorded over a seven-day period, whereas for other countries only one or two days of activities were recorded for each person.
-Increasing the number of days increases the chances of a person undertaking a particular activity.
-A proxy one-day participation rate for Tanzania, obtained by treating each person-day as a separate observation, yields a female participation rate of 83 per cent in SNA activities and 94 per cent for extended SNA.
-SNA work is not necessarily equivalent to paid work.
+Much of this work is unpaid.
 In Tanzania, for example, 71.7 per cent of employed females work on their own farm or shamba, and many of these are subsistence farmers (Meena 2007).
-Further, in India, South Africa and Tanzania collection of fuel and water was included under SNA work despite the fact that it is not included in the estimation of GDP.
-The very low rate of female SNA participation for Nicaragua can thus be partly explained by the fact that the collection of fuel and water was considered part of unpaid care work for this country.
+The very low rate for Nicaragua can be partly explained by the fact that the collection of fuel and water was considered part of unpaid care work for this country, whereas for India, South Africa and Tanzania, it was included under SNA work despite the fact that it was not included in the estimation of GDP.
 The relatively low rate for South Africa despite the inclusion of fuel and water collection reflects the low employment (and high unemployment) rates for both women and men.
 In September 2000, for example, the employment rate for South African women aged 15 years and above was 48.6 per cent (author's calculations and labour force survey data).

 There is far less variation among women in the countries included in the survey in respect of participation in extended SNA work.
 Engagement is lowest in the Republic of Korea, at 86 per cent.
-The fact that Japan and Nicaragua have very similar rates suggests that level of development is not a major determinant of participation.

-For men, the participation rate in SNA work is higher than in extended SNA for five countries (India, Japan, the Republic of Korea, Nicaragua and Tanzania), but lower in the remaining two.
+For men, the participation rate in SNA work is higher than in extended SNA for four countries (India, Nicaragua, the Republic of Korea and Tanzania), but lower in the remaining two.
 The difference in the male participation rates in SNA and extended SNA work is largest for India, although a similarly large gap in the reverse direction is not found for Indian women.
-The two countries-Argentina and South Africa-for which the pattern is reversed (that is, male SNA is lower than male extended SNA) have the lowest male SNA participation rates, while male participation in unpaid care work is not particularly high when compared to the other countries.
+The two countries - Argentina and South Africa - for which the pattern is reversed (that is, male SNA is lower than male extended SNA) have the lowest male SNA participation rates, while male participation in unpaid care work is not particularly high when compared to the other countries.
 For South Africa, the low rate for male SNA is explained by the high unemployment rates in the country.